contentful/apps/examples/function-potterdb-rest-api/README.md

-# Hosted Delivery Function - PotterDB
+# Function - PotterDB
-This is an example of a hosted delivery function that uses the PotterDB REST API to enrich entries with data from the Harry Potter universe.
+This is an example of a function that uses the PotterDB REST API to enrich entries with data from the Harry Potter universe.
 Even though PotterDB has a GraphQL API itself, we use the REST API to showcase how to potentially wrap any API.